ethan-coe-renner/brainfuck-interpreter/README.md

-# Branfuck Interpreter in Rust
+# Brainfuck Interpreter in Rust

 This repository contains my implementation of a brainfuck interpreter written in Rust.
 Some example brainfuck programs are included in the [examples](./examples) directory.